|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comt | Press | Contact Us|

 CASE STUDY 2 GOOD COMPUTER SKILLS

-The technical aspects did not faze Michelle Caffrey who published her memoir 'Just Imagine: A New Life on an Old Boat' with Lulu in February 2008
+The technical aspects did not faze Michelle Caffrey who published her memoir '' with Lulu in February 2008

 “I glide the waterways of Burgundy six months each year with my husband Paul, on our restored 1906 barge ‘Imagine’ where we found a new life on an old boat.
 I spent five winters writing about the experience.